Harry Clasper: Death

-His effect on boat design
+Effect on boat design

 Outriggers

 Clasper realised early in his rowing career that, to produce faster racing boats, it was necessary to reduce the area of the hull in contact with the water, so as to produce less drag.
 At the time, boats were wide in the beam because the oar was attached to the gunwales, and the oarsman needed sufficient leverage.
 Wide boats had a large surface area in contact with the water.
 A way of getting round this problem was to attach outriggers to the side of the boat and attach the oars to the outer ends of the outriggers.
 This meant that the boat could be made as narrow as possible, thus reducing surface area, without affecting the leverage exerted by the oarsmen.

 Wooden outriggers had first been tried out on the Tyne in 1828, fitted to a sculling boat.
 Two years later, iron outriggers were fitted to a boat.
 It cannot be claimed that Clasper originated the idea of the outrigger, but he saw its potential in allowing the boat designer to produce a slimmer faster boat.
 In the early years, when the Derwenthaugh crew was racing against crews from the Thames, it was doing so in narrow-beamed boats with outriggers whereas the Thames crews were in wide beamed boats.
 The sight of Claspers boats winning races helped to establish the use of outriggers as a standard in rowing.